Azhar-k/walleto-ui/docs/features.md

 - Logs results (matched, unmatched, duplicates, errors)
 - User can also paste the sms body manually in a text area and process it in the same way as that of processing the scanned sms.
 - user can either use the scan functionality or manually paste the sms text
+- **Note**: Historical RCS messages cannot be scanned natively due to OS restrictions.
+Only standard SMS messages are fully scanned by this module.

 ### Interactions
 - Select date range before scanning